mnguyen0226/distributed_crawling_master_workers/README.md

 2023-08-18 01:42:02 [root] INFO: Spider (701e7eff38bb) ran for 15.26 seconds.
 2023-08-18 01:42:02 [root] INFO: Spider (d37dba0878bd) ran for 15.22 seconds.
 ```

+# Let's separate the docker compose into 2 sections
+- You have to run 2 threads: to build and to run.
+Master first then Worker